This article was last updated on January 11

 Closed Bank Account Stimulus Check Deposits

 The IRS has confirmed that if it attempts to use direct deposit but an account is closed, the bank will reject the deposit, and the IRS will mail you a paper check with the address it has on file for you.
 However, paper checks may take weeks longer to arrive than direct deposits.
 Regardless of how the IRS sends your stimulus payment, it will also send a letter to the mailing address it has on file for you to let you know “how the payment was made and how to report any failure to receive the payment,” according to its website.

-Several thousand people are also reporting that it looks like their stimulus payment went to the wrong account based on the IRS stimulus payment status tool.
-This seems to be primarily related to people who filed their taxes through tax preparation services like H&R Block and TurboTax and received refund and reached an agreement with these services to recieve an advance refund (or refund transfer).
-Time magazine reported on this issue which is caused because the IRS didn’t have direct deposit information for tax filers who used a refund transfer and received their money on a debit card.
+Several thousand people also reported that their first stimulus payment (back in March/April 2020) went to the wrong account based on the IRS stimulus payment status tool.
+This seems to be primarily related to people who filed their taxes through tax preparation services like H&R Block and TurboTax and received refund and reached an agreement with these services to receive an advance refund (or refund transfer).
+Time magazine originally reported this issue, which was caused because the IRS didn’t have direct deposit information for tax filers who used a refund transfer and received their money on a debit card.
 Naturally tax preparation companies are pushing back and saying this is an IRS processing issue.

 H&R Block spokesperson told TIME that the IRS “has bank account information for all H&R Block clients who received tax refunds electronically, and is determining when and how stimulus payments are distributed.
 [The IRS] has created confusion by not always using clients’ final destination bank account information for stimulus payments,” the spokesperson continued.
 “We share our clients’ frustration that many of them have not yet received these much-needed payments due to IRS decisions, and we are actively working with the IRS to get stimulus payments sent directly to client accounts.”